prabhundps/Image-modification/README.md

 Here, two files i'm including now
 1. python file of code, which needs scikit learn and openCV package of python.
 2. Image in jpeg format but it could be run in any format of images

+to run this program,

+use command-
+python convolution.py --image image_file.jpeg